 Acetate: Acetate is a synthetic fiber made from cellulose acetate.

-- Acetate has a luxurious look and feels, with strong luster, and a good ability to take dyes.
+- Acetate has a luxurious look and feel with strong luster and a good ability to take dyes

-- Acetate is used extensively in blends to impart softness and luster.
-It is also found in novelty fabrics, lining, and taffetas.
+- Acetate is used extensively in blends to impart softness and luster, and is also found in novelty fabrics, lining, and taffetas.

-- It is easily cleaned with soap and water, or dry cleaning.
+- It is easily cleaned with soap and water or by dry cleaning

 Acrylic: Acrylic fibers are also man-made and include such brand names as Orlon, Acrilan, Dolan, and Dralon.

-- Soft, wooly and natural to feel, acrylic is used to create plush velvets.
+- With a soft, wooly, and natural feel, acrylic is used to create plush velvets

 Nylon: Nylon is the generic name for a group of chemically related fibers and was introduced by DuPont in 1939.

-- Nylon is very durable as it is extremely resistant to abrasion.
-It does a terrific job of resisting mildew, insects, and wrinkling, but has poor resistance to sunlight.
+- Nylon is very durable as it is extremely resistant to abrasion, mildew, insects, and wrinkling; it does have poor resistance to sunlight

 Olefin: Olefin is derived from petroleum, and can mimic wool in appearance.

-- Flat woven fabrics and velvets are made from an olefin.
+- Flat woven fabrics and velvets can be made from an olefin

-- Polyester blends beautifully with other fibers, such as cotton, and can have a silk-like an appearance.
-It is also used in outdoor fabrics.
-Stains can be easily cleaned with solvents or detergents.
+- Polyester blends beautifully with other fibers, such as cotton, and can have a silk-like appearance